pupil-labs/pupil-docs/src/core/software/pupil-player.md

 - Open a Plugin - From the `Plugin Manager` GUI menu load the `Vis Circle` plugin.
 - Playback - press the play button or `space` bar on your keyboard to view the video playback with visualization overlay, or drag the playhead in the seek bar to scrub through the dataset.
 - Set trim marks - you can drag the green rounded rectangle at the beginning and end of the seekbar to set the trim marks.
 This will set the start and end frame for the exporter and for other plugins.
 - Export Video & Raw Data - From the `Plugin Manager` view, load the `World Video Exporter` plugin and the `Raw Data Exporter` plugin.
-Press `e` on your keyboard or the `e` button in the left hand side of the window to start the export.
+Press `e` on your keyboard or the `download icon` button in the left hand side of the window to start the export.
 - Check out exported data in the `exports` directory within your recording directory

 ::: tip